Skip to main content

 The courts may offer the following as “remedies” to the situation:

-• A new attorney
+• Giving you a new attorney

-• Order a new trial
+• Ordering a new trial

-• Determine a new sentence
+• Handing down a new sentence

 If the court overturns your conviction, you can sue your old attorney for emotional distress, negligence, and possibly other claims.
 Your new attorney can help determine how to move forward with a legal malpractice case.
 Winning a lawsuit typically means you will win monetary compensation.